 - Basic baseline implementations provided by Preferred Networks and the competition organizers.

-- The Docker Images and Azure quick-start template that the competition organizers will use to validate the training performance of the competitor’s models.
+- Docker Images and Azure quick-start template that the competition organizers will use to validate the training performance of the competitor’s models.

-- Several scripts enabling the procurement of the standard cloud compute used to evaluate the sample-efficiency of participants’ submissions.
+- Scripts enabling the procurement of the standard cloud compute used to evaluate the sample-efficiency of participants’ submissions.
 Note that, for this competition we will specifically be restricting competitors to NC6 v2 Azure instances with 6 CPU cores, 112 GiB RAM, 736 GiB SDD, and a single NVIDIA P100 GPU.

 Use the provided human demonstrations to develop and test procedures for efficiently training models to solve the competition task.